seeratkawr/Odds-and-Evens-Game/README.md

 Odd + Even = Odd: When you add an odd number and an even number together, the result is always odd.
 For example: 1 (odd) + 2 (even) = 3 (odd)

 Even + Odd = Odd: This is the same as above, just in reverse order.
 When you add an even number and an odd number together, the result is always odd.
 For example: 2 (even) + 3 (odd)= 5 (odd)

-In this assignment you need to implement this game in Java.
-A human player plays against an artificial intelligence (AI), called HAL-9000 (I hope you get the reference :)).
-This is a game of chance, but also a game of psychology!
-The AI will try to learn the behaviour of the human player and attempt to guess the player’s next move.